 The First Year Experience course demands active involvement in learning experiences accompanied by reading and writing activities that synthesize those experiences.
 The nature of its content requires critical thinking skills to be learned, developed, and applied.
 Therefore the following criteria will be considered in evaluating your performance:

 - a. class participation

-- b. weekly writing assignments and other assignments
+- b.
+In-class assignments/quizzes and other assignments

 - c. two examinations

-- d. demonstrated participation in college activities
+- d.
+Group Presentation

-- e. journal/notebook/portfolio
+- e. journal entries/notebook/portfolio